Stephen8898/chatmessage_gui/README.md

 This is a chat message application

-It uses the UDP protoccol to send packets through the network to communicat with other users
+It uses the UDP protoccol to send packets through the network to communicate with other users